greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_FUNCTION.html.md

 \[ EXTERNAL \] SECURITY INVOKER
 \[ EXTERNAL \] SECURITY DEFINER
 :   Change whether the function is a security definer or not.
 The key word `EXTERNAL` is ignored for SQL conformance.
-See `CREATE FUNCTION` for more information about this capability.
+See [CREATE FUNCTION](CREATE_FUNCTION.html) for more information about this capability.

+PARALLEL
+:   Change whether the function is deemed safe for parallelism.
+See [CREATE FUNCTION](CREATE_FUNCTION.html) for details.

 LEAKPROOF
 :   Change whether the function is considered leakproof or not.
 See [CREATE FUNCTION](CREATE_FUNCTION.html) for more information about this capability.